Prank Patrol (British TV series)

 Prank Patrol is a British version of the Canadian show of the same name.
 The show was made by Baker Media for CBBC which specialised in kids programming.
 It was hosted by Barney Harwood.
 It was produced by Baker Media in association with Apartment 11 Productions.
+The series originally aired as part of TMI in 2006 and then aired standalone the following year.

 Format

 Based on the original Prank Patrol series, a child nominates his or her friend to play a prank on.
 Barney Harwood then arrives in his van with the Ninjas driving and organizes their Prank at Prank HQ.
 They usually are assisted by someone in that prank's area of expertise.
 After preparing everything it is then 'Prank Day' which is the day the prank will be executed.

 Fillers

 Recipe for a Prank

-Similar to the original Canadian format this filler is an animated short of which explains how to set up one's own Prank.
+Similar to the original Canadian format, this filler is an animated short of which explains how to set up one's own Prank.

-Release The Ninjas
+Release the Ninjas

-The Ninjas usually go to a public place and play a Prank whether it be hiding behind a park bench and making fart sounds or putting free drinks on a table with leaking cups.
-Stockport town centre in Greater Manchester was usually the location of these pranks.
+The Ninjas usually go to a public place and play a prank, whether it be hiding behind a park bench and making fart sounds or putting free drinks on a table with leaking cups.
+Stockport Town Centre in Greater Manchester was usually the location of these pranks.